 Even the walk towards the entrance of this wonderful place fills you with wonder of what is to come.
 You step foot into the grounds outside the walls of Warwick Castle and main entrance to be pulled by sights in all directions.
 Oh my so much to see and do.
 Where first?

 First I should give a brief outline of the history.
 There is so much to learn whilst you are there.
 In the year 914, Ethelfleda, daughter of Alfred the Great, ordered a rampart to be built to protect Warwick settlement from the invading Danes.
 Over the next few hundred years the castle and buildings grew and even today stands largely what was built in the 14th 15th centuries.
 Its has also played a significant part in shaping our country’s history.
 A seige by the royalists in the civil war for example, the imprisonment of the King and visits by Queens Elizabeth I and Victoria to name but a few.
-If you would like to know lots more of this great history of the buildings you can see it all here.

 My visit included seeing many of the sights, experiencing history and taking in attractions.
 First I noticed the birds of prey in action.
 Beautifully kept large birds showing off their wingspan in flight over the castle and explained fascinatingly by one of the many many enthusiastic employees of the castle.